-In this story from December 1987, the Oscar-winning actor takes us behind the scenes of perhaps the most beloved Christmas movie of all time.
+In this story from December 1987, Oscar-winning actor James Stewart takes us behind the scenes of perhaps the most beloved Christmas movie of all time, which celebrated its 75th anniversary in 2021.

 A friend told me recently that seeing a movie I made more than 40 years ago is a holiday tradition in his family.
 That movie is It's a Wonderful Life, and out of all the 80 films I've made, it's my favorite.
 But it has an odd history.